dsl16/stranger-things/README.md

 The most difficult part of software engineering for me is the fact that there is no formalized path.
 Everyone likes certainties, and I was definitely raised on the idea that a bird in the hand is worth two in the bush.
 It was phrased as "become a doctor", but that's the core idea.
 If I could find a more reliable path through the world of software engineering, I would probably love to follow it.
 I'm looking through [resources like 80,000 Hours](https://80000hours.org/) - if you're interested, you should, too!

 ## List of Completed Projects
-- OH Anomaly Detection: Detect anomalies in Outcome Health processes and alert users via Slack
+- _OH Anomaly Detection_: Detect anomalies in Outcome Health processes and alert users via Slack
-- TwitterStream: Ingest and Process Tweets into formats suitable for S3 and DynamoDB
+- _TwitterStream_: Ingest and Process Tweets into formats suitable for S3 and DynamoDB

 ## List of Upcoming Projects
 * _MangaTracker_: Create a system on AWS that scrapes TenManga and ReadKingdom for new updates to manga I want to track.
 Set up continuous integration on MangaTracker in GitHub.
 The system should eventually integrate into a habit system as a reward - completion of a habit will unlock a chapter.